Deer Bow Hunt Information

 Neighboring property owners will be notified by the Police department that deer hunting will be taking place in their area.

-If objection to hunting is received by an adjacent property owner, the deer advisory committee will review the request to hunt.
+If objection to hunting is received by an adjacent property owner, the Chief of Police or his designee will review the request to hunt.

 Certain hunting areas may have a time restriction of when hunting is allowed.